VSP: Man facing DUI charges after crash kills Milligan runner, injures 2 more - NewsBreak

 Editor’s Note: VSP clarified that while five teammates were transported to the hospital, only three of the five were hit by the vehicle.
 The agency originally reported that the vehicle hit all five members.

-(WJHL) — Virginia State Police (VSP) arrested a man in connection to a crash that killed Milligan University cross country/track runner Eli Cramer and injured two other runners.One Tennessee college athlete dead, 2 injured after car crash in Virginia
+(WJHL) — Virginia State Police (VSP) arrested a man in connection to a crash that killed Milligan University cross country/track runner Eli Cramer and injured two other runners.VSP: Car hits 3 Milligan athletes, killing 1

 A release from VSP stated the agency arrested Jose Efrain Hernandez Mancia, 26, of Williamsburg, Virginia, after he reportedly fled the scene of the original incident on Williamsburg Pottery Road and crashed into the median on Route 199.

-According to police, Mancia was driving a Toyota Scion when he allegedly hit three of five male athletes with Milligan’s cross country/track team just after 6 p.m. on Thursday.Fatal Henrico police crash under a microscope
+According to police, Mancia was driving a Toyota Scion when he allegedly hit three of five male athletes with Milligan’s cross country/track team just after 6 p.m. on Thursday.Kingsport police investigating body found at 1-26/1-81 interchange

 VSP charged Mancia for driving under the influence, DUI-involuntary manslaughter, one felony count of hit and run, reckless driving, DUI-maiming and DUI-refusal to submit a breath/blood sample.